 We love our fundraisers.
 You are amazing and the way you give your time and energy to raising money for our charity never ceases to amaze.
-Without you The ME Association could not provide the support, information and fund research that it does.
+Without you the ME Association could not provide the support, the information or the research funding that it does.

 Some of you join well organised events.
 The organisers invariably take great care of your health and safety but always you have to think carefully before you take part.
 Can I do it without over-exertion?
 Will I have a bad relapse?

-If you become involved organising a fundraiser, then you are not just looking after your own health but have to think about others taking part.
+If you become involved organising a fundraising event, then you are not just looking after your own health but have to think about others taking part.
 It’s something that we consider very carefully before embarking on a fundraising project.
-Therefore do remember that:
+Please consider:

-- The event should not involve any products that could be harmful to someone with ME or involve unproven treatments for ME.
+- that the event should not involve any products that could be harmful to someone with ME/CFS or involve unproven treatments for ME/CFS.

 Do remember that you can contact my colleague and Fundraising Manager, Tony Britton for help and support: Tony.Britton@meassociation.org.uk or by phone: 07946 760 811.

 Thank you for reading, and best wishes for your fundraising endeavours.

 Chairman of Trustees, The ME Association